Alluxio/alluxio/docs/en/compute/Hadoop-MapReduce.md

 ### Configuring Hadoop Core-site Properties

 Note that, this step is only required for Hadoop 1.x and can be skipped by users of Hadoop 2.x or later.
-Add the following two properties to the `core-site.xml` file of your Hadoop installation:
+Add the following property to the `core-site.xml` file of your Hadoop installation:

 ```xml
 <property>